Tags

 After that lead-in I’m sure a lot of you devoted fans of this record are now conditioned to expect the worst.
 A scathing criticism of the lunkheads at Atlantic and a withering review of the record in question for kowtowing to some far-fetched notion of keeping up with the Joneses… or the other Browns as it were (Bill Brown, no relation, who sang lead on that hit for The Dominoes).

+Well, you’re only half right.
+Atlantic’s decision WAS moronic and they’ll get a few more barbs thrown their way because of it, and deservedly so.
 But the record itself still SOUNDS great and ultimately that will ward off enough of that criticism to allow this to still get a respectable score, even if it’s not as high as it would be if they didn’t artificially prolong their sexual proclivities for the sake of showing off for their neighbors in the record biz.

-But first the good… or the great in this case… which is Ruth Brown, who sounds absolutely mesmerizing on 5-10-15 Hours, her voice smoldering with lust, alternately cooing her words to draw his attention, then squealing with anticipation to raise his temperature (along with anything else that needs raising) before ratcheting up the stakes in the chorus by audibly conveying a sense of aching in her loins which she is insisting only he can soothe.
+But first the good… or the great in this case… which is Ruth Brown, who sounds absolutely mesmerizing on 5-10-15 Hours, her voice smoldering with lust, alternately cooing her words to draw his attention, then squealing with anticipation to raise his temperature (along with anything else that needs raising) before ratcheting up the stakes in the chorus by audibly conveying a sense of aching in her loins which she insists only he can soothe.

 Meanwhile the band is blended so adroitly into the mix that they let you keep your focus riveted on Brown while still adding so much texture of their own.
-The way in which they respond to each line with tantalizing piano riffs simulating the flirtatiousness of her aims during her come-ons is oh so enticing.
+Just the way in which they respond to each line with tantalizing piano riffs simulating the flirtatiousness of her aims during her come-ons is oh so enticing.
 Then they drive the point home with grunting saxophone blasts when she sheds her decorum in the choruses followed by the moan of the sax to provide an aural release after the presumed physical release they would have just shared.
 Even the languid sax solo curls into the air like the proverbial cigarette after the act is finished.

 Brilliant stuff… except for the time it takes for all of this to go down… in the story that is.